Select Page

 Will I have to show any evidence of my finances?

 Yes, you’ll need to prove you have enough money to live on while you study.
-INZ will want to see evidence that you have access to NZ$20,000 per year as a student – this can be shown using bank statements, evidence of a scholarship, or by your family completing a financial undertaking form to guarantee your living costs.
+INZ will want to see evidence that you have access to NZ$20,000 per year as a university student – this can be shown using bank statements, evidence of a scholarship, or by your family completing a financial undertaking form to guarantee your living costs.
 You’ll also need to show that you have enough money to buy a ticket home from New Zealand.

 All applicants for New Zealand visas need to be of ‘good character’.
 This generally means you have no criminal convictions.
 If you intend to be in New Zealand for more than 24 months you will need to include police clearances from each country for which you have citizenship in your visa application.
 You will also need to provide police clearances for every country you have lived in for five years or more since you turned 17.
 Find out more at www.immigration.govt.nz/who-provides-police-cert